 - A course schedule you’ve helped create and are excited about!

-This event is designed for fall start, incoming freshmen.
+This event is designed for fall start students.
 Families, there is a programming for you as well!
-Orientation for fall start Transfer Students is prior to Welcome Week in August.

 Please consider the information below before you register for an orientation session and book travel.
 Once you have selected a session, it is difficult to accomodate changes.